sovity/core-edc/.github/ISSUE_TEMPLATE/fork.md

     - [ ] Check that the artifacts have been deployed to the [Azure Test repo](https://dev.azure.com/sovity/Test/_artifacts/feed/test)
 - [ ] Update the `release.md` on the default branch.
 - [ ] This should also be working for the prod release, but adjustments may be needed.
     - [ ] Start a release, in this project's.

-TODO: extract the publishing task to the `actions` repo.

 ### Finalization

 - [ ] Update this procedure with new hints after forking an EDC version.

-TODO: use stars to quote existing versions to avoid confusion with templates